 We take a balanced approach in certifying products.
 We want to identify flooring that do not contain materials that are unnecessarily harmful.
 And we want to make sure that any necessary chemicals that can sometimes cause an allergic reaction are present at as low a level as is needed for them to function as intended.

-What kind of flooring do you certify?
+What type of flooring do we certify?

-What do you look for in flooring?
+What do we look for in flooring?

 We look at two areas when we test flooring.